M.A., Southern Illinois University-Edwardsville (2018)

-I study the Irish in the Atlantic World during the Age of Revolution (1776-1848) with a focus on the United States.
+I study Irish-American and Maritime History in the Atlantic World during the Age of Revolution (1776-1848).
 I am specifically interested in exiled United Irishmen and their networks, activities, ideology, and political culture framed through anti-imperialism rather than nationalism.

 Lippard, George.
 Legends of Mexico.
 Edited by Bredon Floyd et al. Hasting, NE: Hasting College Press, 2019.